WNF Wn 16: Design

 The Wn 16's tail-booms were wooden monocoques.
-The rectangular tail-plane and elevator was on top of them, with oval vertical tails acting as end-plates; the fins had ply covered wooden frames and the rudders had fabric covered steel frames.
+The rectangular tail-plane and elevator were on top of them, with oval vertical tails acting as end-plates; the fins had ply covered wooden frames and the rudders had fabric covered steel frames.

 Its tricycle gear was fixed, all units with bungee cord shock absorbers.
 Both legs and wheels were enclosed in streamlined fairings.
 The nosewheel was steerable via the rudder pedals.

 The Wn 16 flew for the first time on 23 September 1939.
 Development continued into World War II and the first flight with the Walter engine was on 7 August 1942.